Comfort and safety

 There is not much water pressure at the sink inside the cabin, The one in the outdoor kitchen has good pressure.

-Drink the water from the stainless steel tank inside the cabin.
+Drink the water from the two red and yellow Igloo coolers.
 That comes from the Naples municipal water supply.
-If it is empty, we will bring more.
+If you run out, we will bring more.

 You will find dishes in a basket in the cabin on the red cabinet.
-Utensils are in the outdoor kitchen, Upon checkout, you can rinse them in the outdoor sink and leave them in the sink.
+Utensils are in the outdoor kitchen, Upon checkout, you can cleab them in the outdoor sink and leave them in the sink or on the drying rack to the right.
 Do not put dirty dishes back in the basket.

 The metal bin in the outside kitchen area can be used for clean empty cans and bottles.
 You can leave those if you wish and we can recycle them.